LookHere/HumanResourcesScience/Resources/Interviews.md

 -------
 Ai's not going to replace the advanced Sourcing you do, but if some technology did, what area would you move into?

+# Credits

+Thanks very much to Nick Truxal for his expert advise in this area.